Witteborn/RapidRaidSync/README.md

 - **Enhance Data Security**: Protect against data loss in case the cloud server experiences downtime or data corruption.
 - **Improve Backup Efficiency**: Automate the backup process without manual intervention.
 - **Optimize Storage Performance**: Leverage RAID 0 to maximize read/write speeds for large backup operations.
+- **Prevent Backup Conflicts**: Ensure that backups do not overlap or interfere with each other, especially during long-running operations.

 ---